pytorch/pytorch/torch/csrc/lazy/tutorial.md

 ## MNIST MLP

 We will adapt the following example running MNIST_MLP from [pytorch/examples](https://github.com/pytorch/examples/blob/main/mnist/main.py)

+Note, you can access the full version of the script [here](https://github.com/pytorch/pytorch/blob/master/torch/csrc/lazy/test_mnist.py)

 First, we need to install one single dependency, `torchvision`